lmarkely/enron_fraud/README.md

 Feature scaling was used because each feature has different value ranges.
-Without scaling, features with high values and/or variances may dominate over features with low value and/or variance.
+Without scaling, features with high values and/or variances may dominate over features with low values and/or variances.
 For SelectKBest, MinMaxScaler was used for feature scaling.
 Feature scores from SelectKBest is also provided in **Fig. 1**.
 Features with p-value < 0.05 were selected for algorithm and model selection.
 The figure also shows that the new engineered features 'std_from_poi' and